djaquet5/CLD_Ansible/README.md

      ![Playbook with two servers](./assets/Playbook2servers.png)
 3. Test the new server by pointing your web browser to it.

    - The screenshot below shows the new server seen by a web browser.
-It is important to notice that the instance has not the same IP address than the one shown in previous question.
-This difference is because we reboot the instance and the IP address changed.

      ![browser](./assets/browser.jpg)
 4. What happens if a server is not reachable?
 Shut down the second instance and re-run the playbook.